-Genre: Sports Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1989
+Genre: Sports Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1989

 Straight from the start, it is clear that World Championship Soccer has aged very, very badly.
 The colors of the first (and only) “option screen” are so bland that they gave me the impression that my television was malfunctioning.
 There are only three available options – world cup, test match single-player, and test match two-player.
 Once the player has selected an option, he can pick his team on a world map.
 Only European and South American teams are mainly represented (Africa only has two selectable countries, as does Asia), and Australia isn’t even selectable as a team.
 Though the shortage of teams is a letdown, the game can’t be really blamed for it.
 In all, World Championship Soccer offers just the twenty-four countries which participated in the 1990 World Championship Tournament (sans the licensed players, and they made a few errors regarding the participating countries as well).